Weston Historical Museum 601 Main Street, Weston, MO 64098

 You'll want to visit Historic Weston, Missouri...

-Weston is significant as a mid-nineteenth century Missouri River port community which has retained a substantial proportion
+- Weston is significant as a mid-nineteenth century Missouri River port community which has retained a substantial

-of its early residences and commercial structures.
-In 1972 it was designated a Historic District and placed in The National
+proportion of its early residences and commercial structures.
+In 1972 it was designated a Historic District and placed

-Weston is a favorite day trip from neighboring states and with the wide choice of Bed and Breakfasts and the St. George
+- Weston is a favorite day trip from neighboring states and with the wide choice of Bed and Breakfasts and the St.

-Hotel, out of town guests visit Weston often.
-Our visitors tell us they especially enjoy the friendly small town ambiance and:
+George Hotel, out of town guests visit Weston often.
+Our visitors tell us they especially enjoy the friendly small town

--Historic walks that take you back in time as you discover antebellum architecture and fascinating stories
+- Historic walks that take you back in time as you discover antebellum architecture and fascinating stories from the

 Excepts from a press release announcing a book written and researched by Sandra Miller, a Weston historian